-The Working Party is very grateful to volunteers at BlackRock in London who provided pro bono legal research assistance in aid of the report and to Weil, Gotshal & Manges (London) LLP for also providing pro bono legal research assistance and broader support to JUSTICE.
-We would also like to thank the Standard Life Foundation for generously funding and supporting this project as well as the BlackRock Gives Foundation.
+The Working Party is very grateful to volunteers at BlackRock in London who provided pro bono legal research assistance in aid of the report and to Weil, Gotshal & Manges (London) LLP for also providing pro bono legal research assistance.
+We would also like to thank the Standard Life Foundation for generously funding and supporting this project.
 We are also grateful to individuals from the DWP, who provided us with detailed information on DWP policies and practices.

 Our thanks are also due to Alex Walters, the original Working Party Rapporteur who sadly left JUSTICE in August 2020, and Stephanie Needleman, who took over in that role.
-We are also grateful to Sir Henry Brooke Fellow, Florence Powell and interns Abby Buttle, Rossen Roussanov, and Erica San, and externs Alice Crawford and Sebastian Van Dack-Owens who with researching for, and preparing, the report.
-We are grateful assisted Council members Administrative Justice Professor Creutzfeldt.
-Westminster University and Diane Sechi.
-Simmons Simmons LLP, for the production of a survey and report on the provision of social welfare advice during the pandemic, which fed into this report.
+We are also grateful to Sir Henry Brooke Fellow, Florence Powell and interns Abby Buttle, Rossen Roussanov, and Erica San, and externs Alice Crawford and Sebastian Van Dack-Owens, who assisted with researching for, and preparing, the report.
+We are grateful to Administrative Justice Council members Professor Naomi Creutzfeldt, Westminster University and Diane Sechi, Simmons & Simmons LLP, for the production of a survey and report on the provision of social welfare advice during the pandemic, which fed into this report.